 Ristretto is a smaller, even more, concentrated version of espresso made with finer grounds and a lower water ratio.

-Once you have an espresso shot, your drink options are virtually endless.
+Once you have a creamy espresso shot, your drink options are virtually endless.
 Some of the most popular espresso drinks involve adding a bit of steamed or foamed milk.

 These include cappuccino, macchiato, flat white, latte, and cortado.
 Without adding anything but a bit more water, you can get an Americano.
-These are just some of the espresso drinks that are easy to make at home.
+These are just some of the creamy espresso drinks that are easy to make coffee crema at home.

 What Are the Best Brands of Espresso Machines?